Green Lake, Wisconsin, USA

 - Northern Pike

-Green Lake WI Statistics & Helpful Links
+Green Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed

 Water Level Control: WDNR, UW-Extension, Wisconsin Assoc. of Lakes